-- FAA has successfully addressed the majority of known system hazards and continues to work with aviation industry stakeholders to establish and implement safety management systems to reduce risk. - The FAA can leverage lessons learned in commercial aviation to continually improve general aviation safety by identifying precursors to accidents, developing a greater understanding of human factors, and effectively implementing agreed-upon safety risk mitigations.
+- FAA has successfully addressed the majority of known system hazards and continues to work with aviation industry stakeholders to establish and implement safety management systems to reduce risk.
+Varied and changing operations, technologies, and user demographics present challenges but they also present opportunities to implement new training techniques and educational/communication media.
+Providing modern educational systems, information techniques, and multi-media outreach may allow FAA more effectively access a greater number of users. - The FAA can leverage lessons learned in commercial aviation to continually improve general aviation safety by identifying precursors to accidents, developing a greater understanding of human factors, and effectively implementing human-technology integration.